Local SEO and GEO for Small Business

 How can I check if my business appears in AI search results?

-Use Foglift.io to run a free scan.
-It checks your GEO score — measuring AI crawler access, structured data, FAQ sections, and content structure.
-You can also test manually by asking ChatGPT or Perplexity for recommendations in your category and location.
+Use Foglift.io to run a free Technical Audit.
+It checks your AI Readiness Score by measuring AI crawler access, structured data, FAQ sections, and content structure.
+Free accounts also include weekly Google AI Overview monitoring for your AI Visibility tiers.

-Foglift scans your website for both SEO and GEO readiness in 30 seconds.
+Foglift audits your website for both SEO and GEO readiness in 30 seconds.
 See if AI crawlers can find you, if your structured data is complete, and what to fix first.